verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] I wanted to be on the right side of history
 - [ ] Wanted to tap into my inner hero
 - [ ] Thank you for sharing your perspective.
 When you are open to hearing mine, I can share it.
+- [ ] This was identified early on as a likely outcome - corporate for I told you so